 Although nausea during pregnancy is often dismissed as something you ‘just have to put up’, it can be very debilitating.
 Whilst it is often referred to as morning sickness, the nausea or vomiting can occur at any time of the day or night and significantly interfere with day to day living.
 It is thought to affect about 50% of pregnancies and usually occurs between 6 and 16 weeks.
 Factors that are believed to cause it include the massive hormonal changes that are taking place alongside fatigue, stress and other emotional considerations.

-In Traditional Chinese Medicine morning sickness can arise from a variety of different causes which means that treatment and lifestyle advice will be tailored to each individual case.
-In many cases the acupuncture treatment works at strengthening the energetic function of the digestive system to correct any underlying disharmonies.
-The treatment is entirely safe to the pregnancy and for most the morning sickness will resolve.
+In Traditional Chinese Medicine morning sickness can arise from a variety of different causes which means that treatment and lifestyle advice will be tailored to each individual case and is entirely safe to the pregnancy.

 Using pressure points to relieve nausea in your pregnancy may also be helpful, so you will be given clear and concise instructions on how to apply it to yourself in between acupuncture treatments.